Dark energy is weakening and the universe could (eventually) collapse, study says

 "If dark energy indeed is a time-varying component, this will open up a completely new way of thinking about the origin of dark energy," Jeong says.
 "We have to think about how to scrutinize the properties of dark energy better from the current and future datasets."

 He's a member of the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX), is studying dark energy from an earlier time in the universe's existence than DESI.
-It's focused on sound waves from the universe's first 400,000 years.
+HETDEX is also focused on sound waves from the universe's first 400,000 years, which it says created by disturbances in a dense soup of hot particles of energy and matter.

 DESI's findings also bolster another big theory among some astronomers – that the universe is going to end with a "big crunch."
 While dark energy is weakening, according to Ishak, matter is not.
 Weak dark energy could strengthen matter, which eventually could be the force that causes the universe to collapse on itself, he says.